Short Bio

 Swedish Press

 Longer BioDr.
-Kimberly Nicholas is Associate Professor of Sustainability Science at Lund, Sweden’s highest-ranked university.
+Kimberly Nicholas is Full Professor of Sustainability Science at Lund, Sweden’s highest-ranked university.